John Scrimgeour of Myres: Works

-Scrimgeour supervised the construction of timber 'lists', barriers and stand for a tournament at St Andrews in May and June 1538.
-This was in preparation for the formal reception of Mary of Guise.
-A series of complete building accounts for the Royal Palaces of James V written by Scrimgeour for audit purposes between 1529 and 1541 survive in the National Archives of Scotland.
+Scrimgeour supervised the construction of timber 'lists', barriers, and a stand for a tournament at St Andrews in May and June 1538.
+This was in preparation for the formal reception of Mary of Guise, the second wife of James V. A series of building accounts for the Royal Palaces of James V written by Scrimgeour for audit purposes between 1529 and 1541 survive in the National Archives of Scotland.
 These were published in full in 1957, and record projects at Holyroodhouse, Stirling Castle, Edinburgh Castle, Falkland Palace, Linlithgow Palace, and other lesser works.

 A letter from John Scrimgeour to Mary of Guise of uncertain date reveals that she took an interest in the details of building works.
 She had asked him to inspect her lodging in Edinburgh (perhaps at Castlehill at the top of the Royal Mile) with glaziers and slaters.
 The building was found to require attention.
 Scrimgeour hired a slater to fix the roof, a glazier, and other craftsmen.
 He had also sent lead to Falkland Palace to mend the roof, after the winter frosts had passed.
 He intended to inspect Falkland Palace and spent 8 days there.
-He asked her to issue a proclamation for carters to carry stones and bring timber from Leven or Levenmouth.
+He asked her to issue a proclamation ordering carters to carry stones and bring timber from Leven or Levenmouth.
 His son would remain in Edinburgh and supervise work on her lodging.